 While it is fun to be the top dog in the interview, it is also possible that you are tired and strained and really just want to get home to your pet, Sally the Armadillo.
 But before you can look into those compassionate beady eyes, you do need to somehow make it through what could turn catastrophic to your perfect day.
 So, what do you ask?
 Perhaps before the interview you have done …

 Research: During research, you are bound to uncover questions.
 If not, are you sure you are from the planet Earth?
-In the book The Star Wander, it clearly states that humans are notorious for being curious.
+In the book The Star Wanderer, it clearly states that humans are notorious for being curious.
 Thus, if you do not have the faintest traces of curiosity buzzing through your central nervous system, consider checking into your local medical clinic to ensure that you have not had your human physicality manipulated and potentially changed during a sleeping cycle.

 Thinking on your feet: Another potential idea is, during the interview itself, more questions will surface.
 This is typical for the human species (assuming you are one), in which case you have two options set before you: